 Panel efficiency is the detail that you should look when buying solar panels in Australia.
-Panel efficiency refers to the ability of the solar panel to convert input energy into output energy.
+Panel efficiency refers to the ability of the panel to convert input energy into output energy.
 Why is this important?

 A more efficient solar panel not only charges solar batteries faster because it has a higher output.
 Better efficiency means you also get more power even when the sunlight is not too bright.
 You want to get more output from your panels.

-So, how do you pick which solar panels through efficiency?
-The average solar panel efficiency should be around 15 to 16%.
+So, how do you pick which panels through efficiency?
+The average panel efficiency should be around 15 to 16%.
 Anything at 17 – 19% is on the higher end, with 20+ percentage efficiency being top of the line.

 3. Solar Panel Durability

 Durability is another factor you need to consider when buying solar panels.
-Durable solar panels will prevent you from doing replacements all the time, which can be troublesome.
+Durable panels will prevent you from doing replacements all the time, which can be troublesome.
 Australia experiences strong winds now and then, so panel durability is vital to avoid as much downtime as possible.